 When I lived in Providence, there was a cute Vegan Bakery & Juice place called Wildflour.
 They made the most delicious lemon lavender cupcakes.
 It was the first time I had ever had that combination and it was heavenly.
 Since, I made the Dutch Baby pancakes a few weeks ago, I have had a lemon lavender version of my list of recipes.
 But, since I haven’t had a lemon ingredient of the week.
 I didn’t know when to share the recipe.
 SO New Year’s Brunch seemed as good a time as any.
 And New Year’s Brunch requires a little hair of the dog, so complimentary mimosa’s were in order.

-Apple Dutch Baby
+Lemon Lavender Dutch Baby

-- 1/4 cup of AP flour
+- 1/4 cup AP flour

-- 1/4 cup of milk
+- 1/4 cup milk

 - 1 egg

-- 1 TBSP sugar
+- 1 tbsp sugar